c0de111/inki/README.md

 # inki (esign)

-**inki** is a bare-metal, battery-powered, energy-efficient system for ePaper-based display of information gathered via Wi-Fi, used for example for room signage and as front-end for the [SeatSurfing](https://github.com/seatsurfing/seatsurfing) desk sharing system via seatsurfing's Rest API.
-It features a webinterface for setup, a realtime clock-based power control for battery-powered, low-power consumption and wireless operation, an 3D-printed case, a custom PCB and an ePaper display that retains its content even when powered off.
+**inki** is a bare-metal, battery-powered, energy-efficient system for ePaper-based display of information gathered via Wi-Fi with a runtime up to years.
+This repository includes two use cases: room signage as front-end for the [SeatSurfing](https://github.com/seatsurfing/seatsurfing) desk sharing system and display of live information from home automation with homematic and [ccu-historian](https://github.com/mdzio/ccu-historian).
+It features a webinterface for setup, a realtime clock-based power control for battery-powered, low-power consumption and wireless operation, an 3D-printed case with dovetail mount, a custom PCB and an ePaper display that retains its content even when powered off.
 <!-- <img src="images/inki_1280_640.png" alt="inki logo" width="80" align="right"> -->

 <p align="center">